sampie777/obs-scene-timer/README.md

 The default timeout used for the scanning progress is 200 ms. This value can be increased in the Network Scanner window if no OBS websockets are detected.
 Users of slow local networks may need do increase this value.

+#### Remote sync

+You can run multiple instances of OBS Scene Timer on different computers in a master/slave configuration.
+To set this up, you need to run 1 instance of OBS Scene Timer as the server.
+All the other instances should be running as client.
+In the settings you can configure the host address of the server instance.
+The default port is 4050, but can be configured in the settings of the server instance.

+To run an instance as server or client, in the menu go to Tools -> Remote Sync and start the server or client.
+You can also stop the instance running as a server/client.

+The clients will purely rely on the information they get from the server.
+The server will send all clients a message when the timer changes (every second).
+This message includes the elapsed time, remaining time, current scene, and even tell if the client must show the time limit approaching/exceeded warnings.
+Due to network delays, the clients may be slightly lagging behind.

+When a client instance is started while previously connected to OBS itself, that connection will be closed.

 #### Themes

-A application theme can be set in Application menu -> Settings.
+An application theme can be set in Application menu -> Settings.
 Currently, only Light theme is available and Dark theme is experimental.
 You can develop your own theme by extending the BaseTheme class and creating a pull request to the `develop` branch.

 #### Notifications